-- Cost and expenses consisted primarily of fines and penalties, professional fees, office supplies, communication, taxes and licenses, transportation & travel and other expenses.
-For the Y2012 and Y2011 amounts recorded were P2.4M and P1.7M respectively. - See notes to the financial statements for the breakdown.
+- Cost and expenses consisted primarily of professional fees, taxes and licenses, PSE annual maintenance fee, management fee and office rental.
+For the Y2013 and Y2012 amounts recorded were P2.6M and P2.4M respectively.
+Increase of P0.2M is attributable to the legal expenses in connection with the current legal case (see Item 3). - See notes to the financial statements for the breakdown.